top of page

 brown recluse spider

-How to Identify a Brown Recluse Spider
+How to Identify Brown Recluse Spiders

 1. Size and Color: Brown recluse spiders are typically between 6 to 20 millimeters in size.
 They have a light to medium brown color, though some can appear slightly darker.